 - Through UI Online, claimants can file an unemployment application, manage their UI claim, and request weekly benefits.

 - People who are unable to work due to a disability can apply for Social Security benefits and then monitor their benefits through mySocialSecurity.
 This short video may be helpful for people to learn about the online disability application.

 - Work search requirements for UI claimants are in effect.
 DUA has launched an online Re-Employment Center (REC).
 The REC is also open for in-person visits at the Boston office Monday-Friday from 8:30am to 4:30pm.
 Appointments must be scheduled online in advance.
 Visit this web site for lists of services that are and are not offered at the REC.

 - Workers who received UI benefits that they did not qualify for must repay the money unless they get a waiver.
 Workers can access up-to-date waiver information through the PUA website.

 - Termination of a worker’s employment based on the person’s pregnancy, national origin, race, age, gender, disability or the perception that one has a disability, is illegal.
-The MCAD has issued guidance on its COVID-19 processes and complaints can be filed, telephonically or electronically.
+Complaints against employers can be filed telephonically or electronically with MCAD.